FreunzWa/FW_sync/medicine/paediatrics/Medical/prescribing_fluids.md

 ###### Prescribing fluids
 - @fasting == @low glucose stores == requires ongoing dextrose 5% to avoid hypoglycaemia

+# When to use NGT
+- <3 years old
+- no need for an IV
+- CRT < 3 seconds

 # Maintenance fluid
  - 4,2,1 rule for calculating maintenance fluids ml/ kg/ hr